javrmad/bike_theft_berlin/README.md

 # Bike theft in Berlin

+A public Tableau version of this project can be viewed on: https://public.tableau.com/views/BiketheftinBerlin/BiketheftinBerlin?:display_count=y&:origin=viz_share_link

 ### Objective

 This project entails the analysis of the data regarding bike thefts in Berlin from 2012 to 2019.